 Defender nodded, conceding the point.
 “But they all have potential, Craig.” he said.
 “That’s where we come in, right?”

-“I suppose so.”
-I groan as I feel something suddenly twist inside me.
+"I suppose so.”
+I groan as I feel something suddenly jerk inside me.
 A bone untwisting, tendons reattaching, or something equally gross and medical.
 Defender inspected the monitor.
 “Will I live?”
 I chuckle.

 “Sure,” I say.
 “After all, I do owe you.
 You rescued me from a horrible fate.
 Those VIPER monologues are torture!”

 Defender nodded, his face stoic as a Roman orator carved in granite.
+I wish he’d laughed at the joke.
 Then blue flame issued from his boots, and in a flash and a streak he was gone back to the city.

 I arrive back in Millennium in the early evening.
 Daylight savings time; the sky was brighter than my brain, which was in a bit of a fog after the torture and the drugs and the flight home.
 Kivioq was anticipating my return, and I could see the lights on.